SmartMiniFactory/opti-sort/README.md

 <img width="455" alt="image" src="https://github.com/user-attachments/assets/d3464641-75ca-4748-91b4-16ce54cd6d8d" />

 This will automatically install all the needed dependencies in a dedicated environment to avoid conflicts with eventual global installations.
 Some final notes:
-- take note of the installation output: if something fails, you will need to proceed with manual installation; search for the package online and ensure you are installing the correct version
+- note the installation output: if something fails, you will need to proceed with manual installation; search for the package online and ensure you are installing the correct version
 - remember to install dependancies within the venv
-- remember to setup a PyCharm interpreter or the project will not run
+- remember to setup a PyCharm interpreter (venv's interpreter) or the project will not run

+**Important**: most of the dependancies can be installed at higher versions, except for paho-mqtt.
+Higher versions of this dependency include deprecated functionalities that continuously generate errors.
+Make sure to install exactly version 1.6.1 or find a way to fix such issues.

+**Tip**: in case the automated installation process failed installation of some dependancies, or installed at higher versions than required, use the PyCharm integrated bash to be directly located in your VENV, so reinstallation commands are already executed at the right spot:

 # Development